stm32mp9527/meta-st-stm32mp/recipes-bsp/trusted-firmware-m/tf-m-stm32mp/README.HOW_TO.txt

    - ##BP##-##PR##-diff.gz
    - Makefile.sdk.##MACHINE##

-If you would like to have a git management for the source code move to to section 4 [Management of TF-M source code with GIT].
+If you would like to have a full git management for the source code move to to section 4 [Management of TF-M source code with GIT].

-Otherwise, to manage TF-M source code without git, you must extract the tarball now and apply the patch:
+Otherwise, you must simply extract the tarball now:

     $> tar xf ##BP##-##PR##.tar.xz
     $> cd ##BP##
-    $> test -d .git || git init . && git add . && git commit -m "TF-M source code" && git gc
+    $> test -d .git || git init . && git add . && git commit -m "TF-M source code"
+    $> git gc

 You can now move to section 5 [Compile TF-M source code].